Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/barangaroo-city-aus/index_divya_barangaroo.md

 **Colin Sargent**.
 Has an Architecture Degree from University of Technology Sydney.
 Worked on Barangaroo for 10 years under the Barangaroo Delivery Authority (BDA).
 Served as Senior Project Manager, Development Manager, and lastly, Director of Planning and Design for Barangaroo South.
 He managed the delivery process over 4-5 years and oversaw the delivery of the public spaces.
 [LinkedIn](https://www.linkedin.com/in/colin-sargent-2bb30599/)

-**Insight 1**.
+**Government Targets**.
 Barangaroo offered a way for the government to set targets and the private sectors stepping up.
 Hence, the NSW Gov did not dictate anything - it allowed developers to improve their development over time through technology.
-The government could ratchet up requirements over time - lending developers teh ability to improve their efforts over time as technology became better.
+The government could ratchet up requirements over time - lending developers the ability to improve their efforts over time as technology became better.

-**Insight 2**.
-The decision to develop with a single developer gave precinct scale benefits and flexibility especally for sustainability.
+**Single developer**.
+The decision to develop with a single developer gave precinct scale benefits and flexibility especially for sustainability.
 For example, the office and residential buildings in Barangaroo South had single entity control so energy use can be offset by the commercial and residential sector, together.

-**Insight 3**.
-Sustainability and innovation were embedded in initial control and it was passed down through every other contract that has been let on the site (leases, managers, operators, etc.).
+**Sustainability**.
+Sustainability and innovation were embedded in initial contr and it was passed down through every other contract that has been let on the site (leases, managers, operators, etc.).
 This ultimately trickled down to residents and visitors of the public spaces who are encouraged to recycle and are invested in the outcome.

 ## Financing